pyOpenSci/lessons/python-packaging/execute-code.md

 ```

 :::{tip}
+While all Python files should end in a `.py`, this naming is necessary for Windows to associate a script with Python, as opposed
+to Linux where `.py` is a convention and the shebang associates the file with Python.

 While there is no in-source format that can tell Windows what to do with a Python code file, executing a
 Python file with a shebang on Windows also does not cause any issues.
 Python just sees the whole line as
 a comment and ignores it!

-So even if you develop on Windows, it may be a good idea to add the shebang as
-the first line of your scripts, so that colleagues on different systems can also run it.
+Because of these differences it is best practice to use both a shebang and `.py` for all Python scripts.
 :::

 ## Executable comparisons

 ### Pros of passing a file to `python`:
 - don't need execute permissions
-- works for every system
+- works on every system
 - explicit about what you expect to happen

 ### Pros of inserting a shebang to the file: